 Audits: Most hospitals are subject to federal audits to validate the accuracy of Medicare and Medicaid program submitted claims.
 If these audits identify overpayments, we could be required to pay a substantial rebate of prior years' payments subject to various administrative appeal rights.
 The federal government contracts with third-party "recovery audit contractors" ("RACs") and "Medicaid integrity contractors" ("MICs"), on a contingent fee basis, to audit the propriety of payments to Medicare and Medicaid providers.
-Permanent RAC audits were created by Section 302 of the Tax Relief and Health Care Act of 2006 and required the secretary to expand the program to all 50 states by no later than 2010.
+The Recovery Audit Prepayment Review demonstration program will enable RACs to review claims before they are paid to ensure that the provider complied with all Medicare payment rules.
+Currently, the demonstration program is targeting states with high populations of fraud- and error-prone providers.
 Similarly, Medicare zone program integrity contractors ("ZPICs") target claims for potential fraud and abuse.
 Additionally, Medicare administrative contractors ("MACs") must ensure they pay the right amount for covered and correctly coded services rendered to eligible beneficiaries by legitimate providers.
 We have undergone claims audits related to our receipt of federal healthcare payments during the last three years, the results of which have not required material adjustments to our consolidated results of operations.
 However, potential liability from future federal or state audits could ultimately exceed established reserves, and any excess could potentially be substantial.
 Further, Medicare and Medicaid regulations also provide for withholding Medicare and Medicaid overpayments in certain circumstances, which could adversely affect our cash flow.